General Leslie R. Groves informs J. Robert Oppenheimer of the Hiroshima bombing. Transcript of telephone conversation, August 6, 1945.

 Dr. O: Well, there may be some questions on that --

 Gen G: Some questions you might want and the messages that I’ve gotten wind up with this statement: “Every effort is being devoted to their next objective.”

 Gen G: And as soon as they take their next objective it will be devoted to the one beyond that.

 Dr. O: Good.
 We won’t be behind schedule on that.

 Gen G: Now you may get pestered by newspapers and the like but whatever you get, I think you know the general idea.

-Dr. O: I won't be pestered very much.
-I've got a lot of censors between me and them.
+Dr. O: I won’t be pestered very much.
+I’ve got a lot of censors between them and me.

 Gen G: Okay.

 Copyright © 1995-2015 Gene Dannen